mmelmesary/Insatabug-intern/test.md

 ___

-**`STEP 4`: Define a pipline job using jenkinsfile**
+## STEP 4: Define a pipline job using jenkinsfile

-the `Jenkinsfile` file defines a pipeline job for building the flask app and the custom mysql db containers using the Dockerfile and reporting any errors that occur during the build process.
+the [Jenkinsfile](./src/Jenkinsfile) file defines a pipeline job for building the flask app and the custom mysql db containers using the Dockerfile and reporting any errors that occur during the build process.

 The pipeline job performs the following steps: